Rich and creamy Vegan Power Mac and Cheese recipe made with whole grains, broccoli, and greens! Kids and adults will adore this one-pot meal.

 - Add the drained cashews, lemon juice, water, and nutritional yeast to blender and blend until smooth and creamy.

 - Add pasta and broccoli back to pot along with sauce and toss together.
 Add greens and stir until combined.
 Taste and add salt if needed.
-You can serve immediately or pour into a 9x13in baking dish, top with ½ cup panko bread crumbs, and bake for 15 minutes for a crisper topping.
+You can serve immediately (I typically do) or pour into a 9x13in baking dish, top with ½ cup panko bread crumbs, and bake for 15 minutes for a crisper topping.
 Serve with hot sauce, if desired.